motarski/kubernetes-on-prem/README.md

 ## How do I use the cluster for deploying the application?

-Check the documentation under project_code directory.
+Check the documentation under project_code directory